ikolomiets/ikolomiets.github.io/README.md

 Obviously, loggers that make use of Slack Webhook should only be used to notify about rare events.

 Also be mindful of the fact that *Log4j* *Http* appender blocks execution of application code for duration of network call.
-It's important to enusre that appender's configured connection and read timeouts are appropriate for your application.
-If latecny is critical, consider using *Log4j* [`<Async>`](https://logging.apache.org/log4j/2.x/manual/appenders.html#AsyncAppender) appender to wrap `Http` one.
+It's important to ensure that appender's configured connection and read timeouts are appropriate for your application.
+If latency is critical, consider using *Log4j* [`<Async>`](https://logging.apache.org/log4j/2.x/manual/appenders.html#AsyncAppender) appender to wrap `Http` one.

 Another important consideration is privacy.
-Do not log data that may be considered as private or otherwise senistive information.
+Do not log data that may be considered as private or otherwise sensitive information.

 Lastly, due to limitation of `PatternLayout` to define Webhook's JSON request body, logger's methods that take